openstack/bifrost/playbooks/roles/bifrost-openstack-ci-prep/README.md

-This role is intended to be utilized in order to set the installation environment and various job settings that are specific to OpenStack CI such that the Bifrost CI job is able to complete seccessfully.
+This role is intended to be utilized in order to set the installation environment and various job settings that are specific to OpenStack CI such that the Bifrost CI job is able to complete successfully.

 Requirements
 ------------